Student Visa | London Film Academy

 What is a Confirmation of Acceptance of Studies (CAS) and how do I get this?

-A Certificate of Acceptance of Studies (CAS) will allow you to apply for Your Student visa.
+A Confirmation of Acceptance of Studies (CAS) will allow you to apply for Your Student visa.
 A CAS is the electronic reference number that is created when LFA applies directly to the Home Office to be your sponsor following all the visa requirements being met.
 See “How to apply for a CAS” for more information on this process.

 How to apply for a Confirmation of Acceptance of Studies (CAS)